Cleveland Clinic prepares for upcoming COVID-19 vaccine release with news of FDA approval

 Culver believes the first doses of the vaccine could be ready for administration at the Cleveland Clinic in less than a week and he says when it is his turn, he too will accept the shot.
 That having been said, Culver also says there remains some unknowns about the vaccine.

-“What we have seen this year is a historic partnership among the private sector, academic researchers and the federal government to find efficiencies in our scientific process as well as the dedication of time and energy toward a common goal, which has lead to the rapid development of truly innovative medical products,” said Hahn
+“What we have seen this year is a historic partnership among the private sector, academic researchers and the federal government to find efficiencies in our scientific process as well as the dedication of time and energy toward a common goal, which has led to the rapid development of truly innovative medical products,” said Hahn.

 The first limited doses are expected to be administered to healthcare providers.
 The Cleveland Clinic recently revealing its vaccination clinic and its freezer facility in preparation for distribution.